 This Instant Pot fettuccine Alfredo is cheesy, easy to make, and absolutely delicious.
-It’s the perfect quick meal for a busy family or household!
+Fettuccine with homemade Alfredo sauce is the perfect quick meal for the whole family on busy weeknights or leisurely weekends.

 30 Minute Meal

 And plus, it’s super family-friendly, group-friendly, and busy life friendly.
-Perfect for pretty much everyone I know.
+Perfect for pretty much everyone I know, especially if you don’t want to spend a long amount of time cooking!

 Just a few note about the ingredients to help you make the best choices!

-- Fettuccine – while this recipe calls for fettuccine noodles, you could also use another flat an long pasta like linguine with the same results.
+- Fettuccine – while this recipe calls for fettuccine pasta, you could also use another flat and long pasta like linguine with the same results.
+I don’t recommend however using a short pasta like penne pasta.
+If you want to break the pasta up into smaller pieces before adding it to the sauce, you can, but it’s not necessary.

 - Chicken broth – chicken bone broth, chicken broth, and chicken stock all work just fine